sharktacos/OpenColorIO-configs/docs/Substance.md

 ## Color picker

 The color picker works in the working color space (ACEScg).
-Therefore in order to pick a color from the viewport the Display color space needs to be set to Raw to sample the color.
+Therefore in order to pick a color from the viewport the Display color space needs to temporarily be set to Raw to sample the color.

 ## Earlier versions